Would you be an angel?

 When you act kindly toward others, you are a guide to anyone who witnesses your act.
 Role-modeling has a powerful impact on others whether they are your kids, co-workers, friends or passers-by.
 It is the living expression of being the change you want to see in this world.

-Or, in other words, it goes both ways -- what goes around comes around.
-Have a great and happy week.
+Remember, it goes both ways -- what goes around comes around.